IFB-ElixirFr/biosphere/README.md

 2. Click the Edit button

-3. Getting your SSH PubKey:
+3. Get your SSH PubKey:

   * **Linux and MacOS**: in a terminal execute `cat $HOME/.ssh/id_rsa.pub`.
 If you do not have already an SSH key, create one with `ssh-keygen -t rsa`.